-Our antidote starts with a bit of a downer – but an important one.
+Our anecdote starts with a bit of a downer – but an important one.

 While we all get that most programs run by companies in our industry don’t have the capability to destroy companies, they can ruin careers, quarters, fiscal years, brands, channel reputations, etc. And they have.
 I was told of one company in our industry that gave away an SUV as a grand prize – to an alcoholic with several drunk driving convictions.
 They ended up killing someone with the SUV.
 The company was sued and they lost.
 That is tragically, horrifically poor program design (a driving record check should always be a part of the process of awarding a car – but they didn’t know that).
 Another company, gave away iPods (back when they were new) and one of the participants was deaf.
 Not tragic, but awkward and embarrassing.

 Hopefully, that paints a picture that the topic of incentive program design is extremely important.
 So, let’s dig into it a bit, starting with compensation.

 Every so often, a few news stories collide to raise interesting questions.
 That happened very recently when salaries at the British Broadcasting Corporation (BBC) were released after a request from the British government that this be done (the BBC is government owned).